vvaezian/Data-Science-Fundamentals/TimeSeries.md

 ## Cointegration
 - It may be the case that the liner combination of two random walk series is not a random walk.
 In this case the two series are cointegrated.
 So although the tho series are not forcastable, their linear combination is.
+- Example: dog on a leash.
+Movement of Human and dog may be random but their distance is mean-reverting.
+- Example: price of natural gas and heating oil.
+They compete for demand, if one goes two high, the demand for other one increased which reduces the demand for the first one and so reduces its price.
+- To check for cointegration, we regress one of the series (P_t) on the other (Q_t) to find the slope c .
+Then run augmented dicky-fuller test on `P_t - c*Q_T` to check for random walk.
+Alternatively we can use the function `coint()` from statmodels.